reyadussalahin/Course-Management-System-Using-Django/README.md

-This project about to create an effcient course management system.
+This project about to create an easy to use course management system.